AnstroPleuton/array/README.md

 You can remove an element from the array by using **remele** function. <br>
 Make sure to delete the array once you are done with it using **delarr** function.
 Don't worry, it will clear the array automatically!

-# Bugs
-As mentioned earlier, bugs fixes are the only thing that is maintained.

 # Errors
 Segmentation faults are most probably what you get when there is an error.
-You might also see a log displaying the error in the terminal.
+You might also see a log displaying the error in the terminal. <br>
 If the array failed to be created by the crtarr function then it might return NULL.

 # License